Paying for College

 Connected to alumni networks, guest artists, and opportunities

 For many students, this level of connection is a protective factor—academically, socially, and emotionally—especially during the transition to adulthood.
+The worst financial decision you can make is take on debt for a college degree and not finish.
+We encourage dancers to take on as little debt as possible and stay on track to graduate.

 College Dance Is Not Just About “Becoming a Dancer”